tommasorigon/India-SequentiaLogit/data-cleaning.md

 dataset <- dataset %>% filter(age <= 49)
 ```

-Eligible units comprise a total of 35281 observations.
+Eligible women comprise a total of 35281 observations.

-## Missing values
+## Cleaning missing or not coherent values

 #### 1. Pregnancy and contraceptive usage